dj95/telegroup-admin-helper/README.md

 optional arguments:
-  -h, --help           show this help message and exit --to TO
+  -h, --help           show this help message and exit --to TO              ID, which should get the notification --token TOKEN        token of your bot
-  --token TOKEN
-  --interval INTERVAL
-  --group-id GROUP_ID
+  --interval INTERVAL  interval between two updates --group-id GROUP_ID  ID of group, which should be watched
 ```